UID2 Token Validator

 - A raw phone number

-- A Base64-encoded email hash
+- A normalized and then Base64-encoded email hash

-- A Base64-encoded phone hash
+- A normalized and then Base64-encoded phone hash

 - Select the identifier type that matches your input.